-"Principal" is defined as the building principal, or that person acting in the principal's absence.

-"Act of violence" is an act against a person that includes, but is not limited to, biting, hitting, kicking, punching, pushing and shoving, and scratching.

-"Disruptive student" means a student under the age of 21 who is substantially disruptive of the educational process or substantially interferes with the staff member's authority over the classroom.

-"A substantial disruption" of the educational process or a substantial interference with a staff member's authority occurs when a student is grossly insubordinate or disrespectful; demonstrates a persistent unwillingness to comply with a staff member's instructions; or repeatedly violates the school or classroom behavior rules.

-"Illegal/Inappropriate/Prohibited Substances" include but are not limited to, inhalants, marijuana, synthetic "marijuana" cannabinoids (synthetic cannabinoids consist of plant material coated by chemicals that mimic THC, the active ingredient in marijuana), cocaine, LSD, PCP, amphetamines, barbiturates, ecstasy, heroin, steroids, any substances commonly referred to as designer drugs, look-alikes, alcohol, tobacco, energy drinks, and prescription or over-the-counter drugs when possession or use has not been authorized in accordance with District policy and procedure or such are inappropriately used or shared with others.
+- 1. "Principal" is defined as the building principal, or that person acting in the principal's absence. - 2.
+"Act of violence" is an act against a person that includes, but is not limited to, biting, hitting, kicking, punching, pushing and shoving, and scratching. - 3.
+"Disruptive student" means a student under the age of 21 who is substantially disruptive of the educational process or substantially interferes with the staff member's authority over the classroom. - 4.
+"A substantial disruption" of the educational process or a substantial interference with a staff member's authority occurs when a student is grossly insubordinate or disrespectful; demonstrates a persistent unwillingness to comply with a staff member's instructions; or repeatedly violates the school or classroom behavior rules. - 5.
+"Illegal/Inappropriate/Prohibited Substances" include but are not limited to: inhalants, marijuana, synthetic "marijuana" cannabinoids (synthetic cannabinoids consist of plant material coated by chemicals that mimic THC, the active ingredient in marijuana), cocaine, LSD, PCP, amphetamines, barbiturates, ecstasy, heroin, steroids, any substances commonly referred to as designer drugs, look-alikes, alcohol, tobacco, energy drinks, and prescription or over-the-counter drugs when possession or use has not been authorized in accordance with District policy and procedure or such are inappropriately used or shared with others.
+Smokeless vaporized tobacco products and all associated paraphernalia included but not limited to Juul pods, CBD oil, etc.